tkopdx/Hoppy-Hour-API/README.md

 2. The base path is /api
 3. Each table is available at /tablename + s.
 For example, users can be found at http://localhost:8080/api/users.
 4. To work with specific rows, add the row id, like this: http://localhost:8080/api/users/1.
 5. You can also work with relationships.
-For more on that, check out this link: https://www.baeldung.com/spring-data-rest-relationships
+For more on that, check out [this](https://www.baeldung.com/spring-data-rest-relationships).

 ## A note on measurement systems
 All liquid volumes, weights, etc. are in metric unless otherwise noted.
 All temperatures are in Celsius unless noted otherwise.